PostgREST/postgrest/auth.rst

 Schema Isolation
 ================

-You can isolate your api schema from internal implementation details, as explained in :ref:`schema_structure`.
+You can isolate your api schema from internal implementation details, as explained in :ref:`schema_isolation`.
 For an example of wrapping a private table with a public view see the :ref:`public_ui` section below.

 SQL User Management
 ===================